lennyleadership/Devotional_Commentary_Bible/content.en/docs/019_Psalms/Psalm_085.md

 85:6 Wilt thou not revive us again: that thy people may rejoice in thee?
 85:7 Shew us thy mercy, O LORD, and grant us thy salvation.
-85:8 I will hear what God the LORD will speak: for he will speak peace unto his people, and to his saints: but let them not turn again to folly.
+85:8 I will hear what God the LORD will speak: for he will <b>speak peace</b><label class="margin-toggle sidenote-number"></label><span class="sidenote">The idiom “speak peace” refers to establishing or maintaining peaceful relations with someone. | NET Bible</span> unto his people, and to his saints: but let them not turn again to folly.
-85:9 Surely his salvation is nigh them that fear him; that glory may dwell in our land.
+85:9 Surely his salvation is nigh them that fear him; that glory may dwell in our land.<label class="margin-toggle sidenote-number"></label><span class="sidenote">John 1:14 ESV
+And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.</span>
-85:10 Mercy and truth are met together; righteousness and peace have kissed each other.
+85:10 Mercy and truth are met together; righteousness and peace have kissed each other.<label class="margin-toggle sidenote-number"></label><span class="sidenote">Psalm 85:10 is a prayer, and was answered 520 years after.</span>

 85:11 Truth shall spring out of the earth; and righteousness shall look down from heaven.
 85:12 Yea, the LORD shall give that which is good; and our land shall yield her increase.